-- item A: use the "Change" button to set the query genome that will be used for the comparison.
-The current genome is displayed at the top of the window. - item B: list of genomes in PkGDB (you can choose one or several genomes). - item C: list of RefSeq genomes (you can choose one or several genomes). - item D: percentage of genes conserved in synteny with the query genome. - item E: compositional results availability: - green: Alien Hunter (IVOM) or SIGI-HMM results are available for the query genome. - red: Alien Hunter (IVOM) or SIGI-HMM results are not available for the query genome. - item F: when one or several genomes of PkGDB and/or RefSeq have been chosen click here to launch the comparison.
+- item A: Use the "Change" button to set the reference genome that will be used for the comparison.
+The current reference genome is displayed as a subtitle at the top of the window. - item B: organism list of our database PkGDB (you can chose one or several organism(s)). - item C: organism list of RefSeq Organisms (you can chose one or several organism(s)). - item D: Percentage of genes conserved in synteny with the query genome. - item E: compositional results availability: - green: Alien Hunter (IVOM) or SIGI-HMM results are available for the query genome. - red : Alien Hunter (IVOM) or SIGI-HMM results are not available for the query genome. - item F: When one or several organism(s) of PkGDB and/or RefSeq have been chosen click here to launch the comparison.

-Tip: Try to choose related genomes to avoid too much rearrangements from distant species (use item D).
-The predicted regions depend on the reference genomes selected for comparison.
-If you select phylogenetically unrelated genomes in term of synteny the predicted regions will then not only belong to flexible gene pool (HGT) but from taxon specific regions.
+Tip: Try to choose related organisms to avoid too much rearrangements from distant species (use item D).
+The predicted regions depends of the selected organisms for comparison.
+If you select phylogenic unrelated organisms in term of synteny the predicted regions will then not only belong to flexible gene pool (HGT) but from taxon specific regions.

-4.3.2 Results: RGP prediction
+4.3.2 Results: circular view

-- item A: query genome information. - item B: number of predicted RGPs. - item C: navigation panel: - New analysis: return to the main page of the tool. - Compared Organisms details: display the name of the reference genomes. - Predicted SIGI Regions table: display SIGI-HMM predicted regions. - Predicted IVOM Regions table: display Alien Hunter/IVOM regions. - item D: legend of the CGView representation: - pink: tRNA positions. - black: predicted RGPs.
+- item A: query organism information.

+- item B: number of predicted RGP.

+- item C: navigation panel.

+- New analysis: return to the main page of the tool.

+- Compared Organisms details: display table with compared organisms name.

+- Predicted SIGI Regions table: display SIGI-HMM predicted regions table.

+- Predicted IVOM Regions table: display Alien Hunter/IVOM regions table.

+- item D: Circular view legend.

+- pink: tRNA positions.

+- black: predicted RGPs.
+Note that the RGP posititions are the extension of the comparisons between the query sequence and all the compared organisms.

+- purple: SIGI-HMM results.

+- blue: Alien Hunter/IVOM results.

+- gray: specific regions are particular RGP (region absent from ALL the compared organisms.)